xigxog/kubefox/docs/quickstart.md

     info    Building component image 'localhost/kubefox/hello-world/frontend:780e2db'.
     info    Loading component image 'localhost/kubefox/hello-world/frontend:780e2db' into kind cluster 'kind'.

-    info    Waiting for KubeFox platform 'dev' to be ready... info    Waiting for component 'backend' to be ready... info    Waiting for component 'frontend' to be ready...
+    info    Waiting for KubeFox platform 'demo' to be ready... info    Waiting for component 'backend' to be ready... info    Waiting for component 'frontend' to be ready...